 - MCC (Master Certified Coach)

-In addition to your training fees, you’ll also need to pay application fees before your exams to receive your ICF credentials.
+In addition to training fees, you’ll also need to pay application fees before your exams to receive your credentials.
 These fees range from $175 all the way to $900, depending on which level and accreditation path you choose.
-Different accreditation paths require different evaluation materials to be submitted for your exams.

-- Mentor coaching: If your training doesn’t include mentor coaching, you might need to work with a supervising coach for a set number of hours to complete your certification requirements.
+- Mentor coaching: If your training doesn’t include mentor coaching, you must work with a supervising coach for a set number of hours to complete your certification requirements.

-- ICF membership fees: ICF members have lower application fees, and they can access various educational materials provided by the organization at a lower rate.
+- ICF membership fees: Though optional, ICF members have lower application fees, and they can access various educational materials provided by the organization at a lower rate.

 How Do I Get an ICF-Accredited Coaching Certification?